ttoscanoqui/RaspberryVoiceControl/README.md

 ## Finally re-start apache2, use
 	sudo /etc/init.d/apache2 restart command.
 ### NOTE
 	All the archive have to be copy in this path: /var/www/html And then you can introduce the raspberry ip in your favorite browser and give the necessary permission.

-NOTE: you can control your raspberry with differents programs like putty or MobaXterm.
+	You can control your raspberry with differents programs like putty or MobaXterm.
 	Open the php code, to see the voice commands you can use, to enable differents GPIO pins of the raspberry